apache/spark/docs/streaming-programming-guide.md

 The first thing a Spark Streaming program must do is create a `StreamingContext` object, which tells Spark how to access a cluster.
 A `StreamingContext` can be created by using

 {% highlight scala %}
-new StreamingContext(master, jobName, batchDuration)
+new StreamingContext(master, appName, batchDuration, [sparkHome], [jars])
 {% endhighlight %}

-The `master` parameter is a standard [Spark cluster URL](scala-programming-guide.html#master-urls) and can be "local" for local testing mode.
-The `jobName` is the name of the streaming job, which is the same as the jobName used in SparkContext.
-It is used to identify this job in the cluster UI.
+The `master` parameter is a standard [Spark cluster URL](scala-programming-guide.html#master-urls) and can be "local" for local testing.
+The `appName` is a name of your program, which will be shown on your cluster's web UI.
 The `batchDuration` is the size of the batches (as explained earlier).
 This must be set carefully such the cluster can keep up with the processing of the data streams.
-Starting with something conservative like 5 seconds.
+Start with something conservative like 5 seconds.
 See the [Performance Tuning](#setting-the-right-batch-size) section for a detailed discussion.

-This constructor creates a SparkContext object using the given `master` and `jobName` parameters.
-However, if you already have a SparkContext or you need to create a custom SparkContext by specifying list of JARs, then a StreamingContext can be created from the existing SparkContext, by using
-{% highlight scala %}
-new StreamingContext(sparkContext, batchDuration)
-{% endhighlight %}
+Finally, `sparkHome` and `jars` are necessary when running on a cluster to specify the location of your code, as described in the [Spark programming guide](scala-programming-guide.html#deploying-code-on-a-cluster).

+This constructor creates a SparkContext for your job as well, which can be accessed with `streamingContext.sparkContext`.

 # Attaching Input Sources - InputDStreams